zhanxw/anno/README.md

 Console information:

-When anno finished annotation successfully, you will see it output necessary information as below.
+When TabAnno finished annotation successfully, you will see it output necessary information as below.
 You will find basic summary of reference genome, ts/tv ratio, total number of variants and so on.